hightail/wilson-api/concepts/routing/routing.md

 component (angularjs element-style directive).
 At routing time, wilson determines all necessary dependencies needed to fulfill the route, loads all javascript, markup templates and styles then resolves the route and renders the routed component.

-This gives wilson applications the ability to "code-split" their javascript and markup templates.
+This gives wilson applications the ability to "code-split" their javascript, markup templates and styles.
 Although the application is a SPA, it does not need to load a monolithic javascript payload that contains the entire application.
 Rather, as the user navigates to different pages, new javascript is added to support the new areas.
 This greatly reduces the payload size of javascript needed to initially load the application and removes development concern as a codebase grows larger and larger over time.